xavierlacot/joli.js/README.markdown

 ### master
 * turned joli.js as a commonjs module
+* added the possibility to install an existing database bundled with the app
 * added a .as() method for building queries with join() (thanks nicjansma)
 * fixed a bug in the query where() method, when a value was 0 or '' (thanks nicjansma)
 * added a toArray() method on record instances